 Like most comfort food recipes, there are variations of koofteh depending on what part of Iran you come from and family traditions.
 Koofteh Tabrizi is a variation of the Persian meatball recipe from the city of Tabriz, which is located in the northwestern part of Iran.

-You can also serve your Persian meatballs with yogurt, mast o khiar (yogurt with cucumbers) and/or torshi, Persian pickled vegetables.
+You can also serve your Persian meatballs with plain yogurt, mast o khiar (yogurt with cucumbers) and/or torshi, Persian pickled vegetables.

 Many of us either dunk our bread into the tomato broth or tear it up into small pieces and put them into the soup to soak up all that deliciousness.
 Oh yum!